Andy Burnham: Homelessness and housing

 The issue of homelessness in Greater Manchester was a major focus of Burnham's mayoral campaign.
 He pledged to donate 15% of his mayoral salary to charities tackling homelessness if elected.
 After his election he outlined his plan to launch a "homelessness fund", with money going to homeless charities and mental health and rehabilitation services.
-He pledged to end rough sleeping in Greater Manchester by 2020, however, in November 2019 he admitted he would miss his target.
+He pledged to end rough sleeping in Greater Manchester by 2020, but in November 2019 he admitted he would miss his target.

+As mayor, Burnham continued longstanding local policies of supporting construction, especially of housing and high-rise development; Jacob Reid of Bloomberg News felt that this had succeeded in keeping Manchester's city centre "booming again" after "decades of decline".
+Burnham opposed adding targets for affordable housing into private construction projects, arguing that it "doesn't work" and deters construction.